Deepomatic/dmake/README.md

 Create a github release from a manually previously created git tag.
 DMake will also generate a changelog.

-Make sure you are on the branch you want to release and up to date, for example:
+Make sure you are on the branch you want to release and you are up to date, for example:

 ```sh
 git checkout master